ISS-SOA/hw_serializer/README.md

 Your generated TSV file should have the correct header information in the top row, and should be identical to the corresponding TSV file we've provided.

 You must submit `yml_to_tsv.rb` as a Gist URL (use your Github account on <https://gist.github.com>).

+## 5. Error Checking

+Try to ensure that you have handled some basic errors that might occur when others run your scripts:

+- Input file could not be found
+- Input file could not be parsed properly (Yaml or TSV format incorrect)
+- Output file already exists (and you do not want to overwrite it)
+- Could not save to the output file (some system level error)

+You can use `if-else` logic or `rescue` blocks to detect errors.
+If you catch one of these errors, you may print and error message and exit.